tiagofsanchez/reactnd-project-flashcard/README.md

 I have also implemented a delete all feature and an option to delete the individual decks.
 If you would like to check the details, please check the `utils/api.js` for "DB" updates and `actions/index.js`, `reducers/index.js` for the store that I have implemented.

 Now that I am thinking about it could I have all of this in my `utils/api.js`?
 I mean, could I, every time that I trigger a "DB" update have change my store?
 I guess this will be cleaner for the component, but not entirely sure if this are the best practices.
 Anyone?

+## Additional things that I implemented

+In this project I implemented a series of things that were not part of the rubric, I will list them below:

+- Validation if Deck is already existing or not when the user is adding a new deck;
+- Delete all functionality on the Home page, where the user can view the list of decks available;
+- Functionality to delete individual decks;